carlomunguia/filestack-app/README.md

-# an Application using the Filestack API
+# FILESTACK APP: an Application using the Filestack API

 #### Configure